microsoft/nni/ts/webui/README.md

 ## PR

 * WebUI uses [eslint](https://eslint.org/docs/user-guide/getting-started) and [prettier](https://prettier.io/docs/en/index.html) to format code.
-Before you send PR, you could use the command `yarn sanity-check` to format code style.
+You could use the command `yarn sanity-check` to check the code error status.
+And use `yarn sanity-check --fix` could modifiy the most code style error before you send PR.

 * You could send the PR if `yarn release` gets successful build after formatting code.